PerezHz/TaylorIntegration.jl/docs/src/common.md

 mass units such that ``m_1+m_2=1``, we have ``m_1=1-\mu`` and ``m_2=\mu``.
 In this example, we assume the mass parameter to have a value ``\mu=0.01``.
 ```@example common
-using TaylorIntegration, Plots
+using Plots

-μ = 0.01
+const μ = 0.01
 nothing # hide
 ```
 The Hamiltonian for the PCR3BP in the synodic frame (i.e., a frame which rotates